Crystal Palace vs Middlesbrough - Match Centre - Crystal Palace F.C.

 attempt blocked

 Attempt blocked.
-Christian Benteke (Crystal Palace) right footed shot from the left side of the box is blocked.
-Assisted by Wayne Hennessey.
+George Friend (Middlesbrough) left footed shot from the left side of the box is blocked.
+Assisted by Antonio Barragán with a cross.

 free kick won